starlitriver/starlitriver.github.io/content/mathematics/additive inverse.md

 ---
+title:
+description:
-aliases:
+aliases: [negation, sign change]
-  - sign change
-  - negation
-tags:
+tags: []
+permalink:
 ---

 in mathematics, the additive inverse is an [[operation]] of arity 1 that takes a number $a$ and changes its sign and outputs $b$ so that $a+b=0$